-I found this pretty winter lesson HERE on the Dutch Art blog "Kids Artists".
+I found this pretty winter lesson HERE on the wonderful Dutch Art blog "Kids Artists" run by Jacquelien.

 I modified the lesson a bit- instead of using bleeding tissue for the trees, we created textured paper using salt sprinkled over liquid watercolours.
 This took one period.

-Here's all the paper dried the ext day.
+Here's all the paper dried the next day.

 Wiping off the crusty dried salt is a bit of a pain.